Prachi's tripping tales

 One of the things that actor Prachi Desai loves about her job is that it gives her a chance to visit places across the world.
 "I am back from a schedule in Jaipur.
+It is a lovely city full of colour, history and life," says PrachiOne of the things that actor Prachi Desai loves about her job is that it gives her a chance to visit places across the world.
+"I am back from a schedule in Jaipur.
 It is a lovely city full of colour, history and life," says Prachi.
 The young lady, who spent her childhood in the small town of Panchgani, shares her wanderlust with CS:

 What: Talks about her love for travel

 Where: At a studio

 I grew up in Panchgani.
 It was a small town and we didn't have much exposure to the outside world.
 At the same time, it was a very scenic place.
 I loved to explore the hills and valleys that surrounded the hill station.
 So, though I have been to seaside resorts like Bali or Goa, I love hilly places more.
 Unfortunately, my profession doesn't allow me to make impromptu trips every now and then.
 Every holiday has to be carefully thought and planned out.
 If I get a unexpected holiday, then I love to head off for a long drive.
 Goa is my favourite haunt.

 On my trips abroad, I love to get a flavour of the local culture.
 When I visit New York, I like going to this place called The Village where they showcase cultures of different nations.
 It is also a gourmet delight.
 Another city I really had a blast in was Istanbul in Turkey.
 Though it's a modern city, it has preserved its heritage really well.
 Istanbul is also blessed with the vestiges of some great empires like Byzantine, Ottoman, European and Turkish.
 I also love Milan in Italy with its fashion boutiques and cobbled streets.
 It's on my travel wishlist.

 Though people find it tough to believe, I am a hard core non-vegetarian.
 I love trying out new dishes wherever I go.
 I enjoy travelling more with friends than family members.
 That's because with friends you can rough it out if need be.
 Comfort becomes a priority when parents or relatives are around.
 One funny thing is that my friends and I often lose our way while sight-seeing or shopping together.
 This happens more in places like New York.
-On a spin

 I am really looking forward to making a trip to Egypt.
 While I have heard that it's got a bad climate, I still want to make an effort to see the Pyramids.
 I studied German as a language for a year, so I want to make a trip to Germany to exercise my linguistic skills.
 In India, Kashmir tops my list.
 The latest addition is Spain, I am bowled over by what I saw in Zindagi Na Milegi Dobara.